data-to-insight/csc-validator-be-cin/README.md

 `python -m cin_validator xmltocsv <path to test data>`

 ## Yearly tool updates
-- Run `python get_uk_holidays.py` so that the latest values of bank holidays are drawn into `england_holidates.py` (don't edit this file directly) for the rules that need them.
+- Run ` python get_uk_holidays.py` in the command line.
+This fetches the latest values of bank holidays into `cin_validator\england_holidates.py` (don't edit this file directly) for the rules that need them.
+Remember to convert \ to / if you are using a unix operating system.